AI-multimodal/Lightshow/README.rst

 Developers
 ^^^^^^^^^^
-If you wish to help us improve Lightshow, you should fork a copy of our repository, clone to disk, and then proceed with setting up the following:
+If you wish to help us improve **Lightshow**, you should fork a copy of our repository, clone to your local machine, and then proceed with setting up the following:

 - Create a fresh virtual environment, e.g. ``conda create -n py3.9 python=3.9``.
 - Install the development requirements, ``pip install -r requirements-dev.txt``
 - Setup the pre-commit hooks ``pre-commit install``
 - If you want to install the package to your default paths, you can do this in "developer mode" by running ``pip install -e ".[dev]"``

+.. inclusion-marker-LIGHTSHOW-installation-end

 .. inclusion-marker-LIGHTSHOW-funding-begin